psipred/protein-vae/README.md

 ## Editing the Software

 If you'd like to edit the software we have provided training scripts that are self contained, along with trained models that can be loaded in.
-The directories
+The directories [metal_gen](/metal_gen/) and [fold_gen](/fold_gen/) contain the scripts for experiments involving generating metal binding proteins and experiments producing sequences for a given fold, respectively.
+These scripts also contain the ability to perform inference however this much be specified by altering the script.
+Instructions are contained with the script.